ashaffah/qirust/README.md

 ## Overview

 `qirust` is a safe and efficient Rust library for generating QR codes, adhering to the QR Code Model 2 specification.
-It supports encoding text or binary data with customizable error correction levels, versions, and styling options, including logo embedding, custom colors, and frame styles.
-The library provides flexible output formats: console ASCII art, PNG images, SVGs, and in-memory image buffers.
+It supports encoding text or binary data with customizable error correction levels (Low, Medium, Quartile, High), versions (1 to 40), and various output formats including console ASCII art, PNG images, SVGs, and in-memory image buffers.
+The library provides advanced styling options such as logo embedding, custom colors, and frame styles (square or rounded).

+## Features

+- **Encoding Modes**: Numeric, alphanumeric, byte, and ECI (Kanji mode defined but not implemented).
+- **Error Correction**: Four levels (Low, Medium, Quartile, High) to balance capacity and robustness.
+- **Output Formats**: Console output, PNG images, SVGs, and in-memory image buffers.
+- **Styling Options**: Embed logos, customize colors, and apply square or rounded frames.
+- **Safety**: Pure Rust implementation with no unsafe code, adhering to Rust’s safety guarantees.
+- **Performance**: Optimized for minimal memory usage with buffer-based encoding.

 ## Installation